 Ample space between plants

-Symptoms of Powdery Mildew
+Symptoms of Powdery Mildew on Cannabis Plants

 If you inspect your plant regularly, it is highly likely that you will spot powdery mildew early on.
 The reason is that powdery mildew looks like flour or snow and is easy to see on the green leaves of cannabis plants.
 If you see white fuzzy patches on your leaves, it is a strong indication to start treatment.
 It is impossible to see spores while in the air, therefore, you cannot conceivably eradicate before sporulation.